wlongmire/client-example/README.md

 The server can be extended to be used as a local API.
 Just extend the Express app as you normally would.

-It's likely best practice to contain as much of your code within components for maintenance, scalability, and shareability.
+It's likely best practice to contain your code within components for maintenance, scalability, and shareability.

 Included are some optional, only mildly opinionated patterns for components.
 See the example `Platform` component.